-- In the above Fig. 20.2 (b) shows that the LM curve slopes upward to the right.
-This is because, with higher levels of income, the demand curve for money (Md) is higher and consequently the money-market equilibrium, the equality of the given money supply with money demand curve occurs at a higher rate of interest.
+- The above Fig. 20.2 (b) shows that the LM curve slopes upward to the right.
+This is because, with higher levels of income, the demand curve for money (Md) is higher and consequently the money-market equilibrium, the equality of the given money supply with the money demand curve occurs at a higher rate of interest.
 This implies that the rate of interest varies directly with income.

 - It is important to know the factors on which the slope of the LM curve depends.
 There are two factors on which the slope of the LM curve depends.
-First, the responsiveness of demand for money (i.e., liquidity preference) to the changes in income.
+The first is the responsiveness of demand for money (i.e., liquidity preference) to the changes in income.
 As the income increases, say from Y0 to Y1, the demand curve for money shifts from Md0 to Md1, i.e., with an increase in income, demand for money would increase for being held for transactions motive, Md or L1 =f(Y).

 - The second factor which determines the slope of the LM curve is the elasticity or responsiveness of demand for money (i.e., liquidity preference for a speculative motive) to the changes in the rate of interest.
-The lower the elasticity of liquidity preference for the speculative motive with respect to the changes in the rate of interest, the steeper will be the LM curve.
+The lower the elasticity of liquidity preference for the speculative motive concerning the changes in the rate of interest, the steeper will be the LM curve.
 On the other hand, if the elasticity of liquidity preference (money demand function) to the changes in the rate of interest is high, the LM curve will be flatter or less steep.